sbusa/stormagent/README.md

 **POST personality API**

     Verb      URI                       Description
-    POST      /personality              Upload a file with given content in VCG/CPE.
+    POST      /personality              Upload a file with given content in VCG/CPE and execute the binary mentioned in "postxfer".

 **Example Request and Response**